taamfp/Python_Dashboard_for_Energy_Price_Forecasting/README.md

-# Dashboard Application with ML model deployment.
+# Dashboard Application with ML model deployment

 This project was done as a sequel of an initial submission for electricity price forecast using [Kaggle](https://www.kaggle.com/nicholasjhana/energy-consumption-generation-prices-and-weather) datasets.